tensorflow/tensorflow/tensorflow/lite/tools/benchmark/experimental/delegate_performance/android/README.md

         `sudo apt update && sudo apt install bazel-5.3.0` if prompted.
     -   When installing Android NDK and SDK, using Android Studio's SDK Manager may be the easiest way.
+    -   Run the `./configure` script in the root TensorFlow checkout directory, and answer "Yes" when the script asks to interactively configure the `./WORKSPACE` for Android builds.
     -   The versions which we have verified are working:
+        -   Android NDK version: 21.4.7075529
+            -   Provide the value as part of a path when the `./configure` script asks to specify the home path of the Android NDK.
-        -   Android NDK API level: 21
+        -   Android NDK API level: 26
+            -   Provide the value when the `./configure` script asks to specify the Android NDK API level.
         -   Android SDK API level: 33
+            -   Provide the value when the `./configure` script asks to specify the Android SDK API level.
         -   Android build tools version: 30.0.0
-    -   Run the `./configure` script in the root TensorFlow checkout directory, and answer "Yes" when the script asks to interactively configure the `./WORKSPACE` for Android builds.
+            -   Provide the value when the `./configure` script asks to specify the Android build tools version.

 1. Build for your specific platform, e.g.: